RdelatowerPR/PaymentSplit/README.md

 * Input the desired tip %
 * App calculates individual tax & tip
 * App warns if there is a remaining balance

+remember to run:

+when in -> cd PaymentAppSplit

+First time:
+npm install
+npm install @react-navigation/native-stack
+(make sure PersonScreen.js HomeScreen.js and App.js all exist cause any audit or npx uninstall loves deleting them randomly)

+start using:
+npx expo start   ***** if problems do -c at the end